Find Grad Schools

 60 Yearly Graduations

 The 2nd most popular school in the country for transportation & materials moving majors who are seeking their master's degree is Purdue University - Main Campus.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 60 people received their master's degree in transportation & materials moving from Purdue.
-About 22% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
-Data shows that Purdue graduates that hold this degree go on to make a median salary of $85,493.
+Of these students, 20% were women and 22% were members of underrepresented racial-ethnic groups.

 44 Yearly Graduations

 Embry-Riddle Aeronautical University - Daytona Beach is the 3rd most popular school in the nation for students seeking a master's degree in transportation & materials moving.
 Each year, around 8,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $40,680 per year, while in-state graduate students, on average, pay $20,340 per year.
+The average in-state tuition for full-time undergraduates is $38,976 per year, while in-state graduate students, on average, pay $19,488 per year.
 During the most recent year for which we have data, 44 people received their master's degree in transportation & materials moving from Embry-Riddle Daytona Beach.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 32% were women.
-Data shows that Embry-Riddle Daytona Beach graduates that hold this degree go on to make a median salary of $85,493.
+Of these students, 30% were women and 8% were members of underrepresented racial-ethnic groups.

 #4